The killing of Al Jazeera’s Anas al-Sharif in Gaza is an attack on truth itself

 Anas even pleaded publicly with the international community to protect journalists in Gaza so they could continue to expose Israeli war crimes.
 He was not asking for special treatment.
 He was asking for the basic right to do his job without being killed for it.
 That plea, like so many others from Gaza, went unanswered.

 On 10 August 2025, an Israeli airstrike hit a tent outside al-Shifa Hospital where Anas and his colleagues were covering the famine and starvation gripping Gaza.
-The strike killed Anas along with four other journalists – Mohammed Qreiqeh, Ibrahim Zaher, Mohammed Noufal, and Moamen Aliwa.
+The strike killed Anas along with five other journalists – Mohammed Qreiqeh, Ibrahim Zaher, Mohammed Noufal, Moamen Aliwa, and Mohammad al-Khaldi.

 It was not just an attack on individuals; it was an attack on the truth itself.